 - These cupcakes have an incredible, rich chocolate flavor.
 They are made for every chocolate lover.

 - My gluten free chocolate cupcakes are topped with a creamy chocolate buttercream frosting, making them a favorite recipe with my readers.

 - I use simple ingredients that are easy to find at most local grocery stores.

-- Gluten free flour blend - I have tested this recipe with King Arthur Measure for Measure GF and Bob's Red Mill 1 to 1 GF blend.
-That doesn't mean others will not work, I just have not tested other flours.
-Do not use coconut flour as that will not work in this recipe.
+- Gluten free flour blend – I have tested this recipe with King Arthur Measure for Measure GF and Bob’s Red Mill 1 to 1 GF blend.
+That doesn’t mean others will not work; I have not tested other flours.
+Do not use coconut flour, which will not work in this recipe.

 - Cocoa powder – Many ask me what cocoa powder is gluten free.
 Most cocoa powders are gluten free but always read the label.
 My favorites are Anthony’s Cocoa Powder and Ghirardelli.

 - Xanthan gum – If your gluten free flour blend doesn’t contain Xanthan Gum or Guar Gum, please add 1 teaspoon.

 - Butter – Use unsalted butter for the frosting.
 Use non-dairy butter if you would like this cupcake recipe to be dairy-free.

 - Coconut oil – I include some coconut oil, but you can also use butter.
 This adds a little sweetness.
 You can use vegetable oil if you prefer.